 • No-contact and non-association orders: If the fraud involved a workplace or specific business partners, strict probation conditions can prevent you from contacting former colleagues or entering specific commercial zones.

-Beyond the immediate court-imposed sentences, a fraud conviction creates long-term barriers to employment, housing, and international mobility.
-The following table outlines the ‘shadow’ consequences of a criminal record for financial offences:
+Beyond the immediate court-imposed sentences, a fraud conviction also creates long-term barriers to employment, housing, and international mobility, summarised here:

 CONSEQUENCE CATEGORY IMPACT ON LIFE IN CALGARY LEGAL/ADMINISTRATIVE BASIS